Asynchronous JavaScript

 fetchData();

-The `await` keyword pauses the function execution until the Promise resolves, and `try/catch` allows for easy error handling.
+The `await` keyword pauses the function execution until the Promise resolves; `try/catch` blocks provide neat error handling alternatives.

 async function getData() {